How Perspective Shapes Your Journey

 Reflecting on moments of negative perspective.

-Have you reflected on moments and thought “I could have been so much cooler, I should have said this, I would have done that.”
-Of course, you have.
-Everyone has.
+Have you reflected on moments and thought “I could have been so much cooler, I should have handled this differently, I would have done that.”
 I think of them as cringe-worthy pinecone memories- they are sharp and sticky in my mind.

 Without these embarrassing moments we wouldn’t grow.
 We wouldn’t recognize our own intolerance.
-We wouldn’t know that we need to find ways to cope so the next time we want to cross the river we can do it “cooler.”
+We wouldn’t know that we need to find ways to cope so the next time we find ourselves in a similar situation we can handle it better.

 How to shift your perspective immediately to the positive?